biosustain/co/docs/index.rst

-.. colib documentation master file, created by sphinx-quickstart on Mon Mar 17 16:34:51 2014.
+.. co documentation master file, created by sphinx-quickstart on Mon Mar 17 16:34:51 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-.. module:: colib
+.. module:: co

-Welcome to colib's documentation!
+Welcome to Co's documentation!
 =================================

-COLIB is a Python library for accessing and altering annotated DNA sequences.
+**Co** is a Python library for accessing and altering annotated DNA sequences.
 It keeps track of components and lifts over feature annotations when a component is "mutated" by applying a series of mutations.
-With :mod:`colib` you can build new consensus sequences for cloned organisms and follow changes to feature annotations within a lineage.
+With :mod:`co` you can build new consensus sequences for cloned organisms and follow changes to feature annotations within a lineage.

 Contents: